-&lt;sup>15A common approach in discrete choice settings following Chamberlain (1980) is to write down the conditional likelihood of the data, conditioning on a sufficient statistic for the incidental parameters.
+&lt;sup>15A common approach in discrete choice settings following Chamberlain (1980) is to write down a likelihood that conditions on a sufficient statistic for the incidental parameters.
 This sufficient statistic turns out to be the vector of total counts of realized choices across all observations for a given unit.
 In our setting such an approach has two disadvantages.
 First, two thirds of the articles are co-authored, so the choice-specific payoffs depend on two different nuisance parameters.
-Second, a conditional likelihood approach does not allow recovering the contribution of the author-specific effects to the distribution of observed choices, which would restrict our ability to decompose the evolution of writing style norms we observe into the contributions of peer influence, underlying values, and co-authorship.
+Second, a conditional likelihood approach does not allow recovering the the author-specific effects, which would restrict our ability to decompose the evolution of writing style norms into the contributions of peer influence, underlying values, and co-authorship.